knowankit/thanos-snap/README.md

 # thanos-snap
-It is a custom web component designed to make your html page have a thanos effect.
-For better view google `THANOS` and click the golden hand.
+A custom web component  to make your html element disappear with one snap of thanos.
+But unlike thanos power, this componentdoes not bring back the dead.
+Use it wisely. :)

 ![Hover gif](https://github.com/knowankit/thanos-snap/blob/master/thanos-hand.gif)
 ## Installation